 Cabot has been named as a potentially responsible party under the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (the "Superfund law") and comparable state statutes with respect to several sites primarily associated with our divested businesses.
 (See "Legal Proceedings" below.)
 During the next several years, as remediation of various environmental sites is carried out, we expect to spend against our \$14 million environmental reserve for costs associated with such remediation.
 Adjustments are made to the reserve based on our continuing analysis of our share of costs likely to be incurred at each site.
 Inherent uncertainties exist in these estimates due to unknown conditions at the various sites, changing governmental regulations and legal standards regarding liability, and changing technologies for handling site investigation and remediation.
 While the reserve represents our best estimate of the costs we expect to incur, the actual costs to investigate and remediate these sites may exceed the amounts accrued in the environmental reserve.
-While it is always possible that an unusual event may occur with respect to a given site and have a material adverse effect on our consolidated financial position.
+While it is always possible that an unusual event may occur with respect to a given site and have a material adverse effect on our results of operations in a particular period, we do not believe that the costs relating to these sites, in the aggregate, are likely to have a material adverse effect on our consolidated financial position.
 Furthermore, it is possible that we may also incur future costs relating to environmental liabilities not currently known to us or as to which it is currently not possible to make an estimate.